tezedge/tezedge-docs/contents/tezedge/storage.md

 As previously mentioned, one of the ubiquitous blockchain challenges is that the chain is increasingly growing every moment, increasing the difficulty of the data retrieval process from the chain to a peer.
 Taking advantage of the history mode storage requirements, it is now feasible to download a snapshot to get a full node running.
 Thus, a snapshot in Tezos consists in the process of  extracting the necessary data to bootstrap a node from a single data entry.
 Importing/exporting a snapshot usually takes about 2GB of data, completing in a matter of minutes rather than taking even full days to fully synchronize a node.

-### **Select context storage using tezedge**
+### **Select context storage using TezEdge**

-Tezedge supports 3 different implementations for the context storage, the implementation can be specified with the `--tezos-context-storage=` parameter:
+TezEdge supports 3 different implementations for the context storage.
+The implementation can be specified with the `--tezos-context-storage=` parameter:
 - `irmin` (default): Uses the same implementation as Octez
-- `tezedge`: Uses a Rust based implementation.
+- `tezedge`: Uses a Rust-based implementation.
-Tezedge supports 2 contexts: on-disk and in-memory.
+TezEdge supports 2 contexts: on-disk and in-memory.
 In addition to `--tezos-context-storage=tezedge`, `--context-kv-store` specifies which context to use:
-  - `inmem`: Store the blockchain state in RAM.
+  - `inmem`: Stores the blockchain state in RAM.
 It's fast but requires a machine with lots of memory
-  - `ondisk` (default): Store the blockchain on disk
+  - `ondisk` (default): Stores the blockchain on disk